National Kindergarten Association: History

-Seven years later, in the association's 25th anniversary year, it had brought about the opening of almost two thousand kindergartens in total across the United States, bringing kindergarten classes to around 628,000 children.
+In the association's 25th anniversary year, it had brought about the opening of almost two thousand kindergartens in total across the United States, bringing kindergarten classes to around 628,000 children.

 "More than 100 towns in the United States have closed their kindergartens with the thought of saving money.
 The big task still before the National Kindergarten Association is to disseminate sufficient knowledge to make such irreparable mistakes impossible."